Angles6230/Certification-Notes/Bash scripting.md

 			echo 'You are not root'
 		fi
 ```
+-eq - equal to

+-lt - less than

+le - less than or equal to

+gt - greater than

+ge - greater than or equal to

 `${?}` exit status variable of the most recently executed command
 read input `read ` `-p` -passes the input onto value